 Portraying the Jets unseating the defending champion Kansas City Chiefs or the Baltimore Ravens, who buried them in one late-season game last year, is a stretch.

-Add the San Francisco 49ers, New Orleans Saints, and Green Bay Packers to the list of formidable obstacles the Jets would face.
-It makes a trip to and a win at Super Bowl LV very much a pipe dream.
+Add the San Francisco 49ers, New Orleans Saints and Green Bay Packers to the list of formidable obstacles the Jets would face and it makes a trip to and a win at Super Bowl LV very much a pipe dream.

 Will the Jets win the AFC title?